 Fall is most certainly a magical time of year in the northeast.
 But have you wondered why we have white ash has purple leaves, sugar maple has orange leaves, and witch hazel has yellow leaves?
 And what conditions make for a peak foliage year?
 This guide details why leaves change color, how they change color, and the adaptive reasons behind the different colors.
 It is the perfect companion for leaf peepers of all skill levels.

-Page 1 of the fall colors field guide
+Page 1 of Field Guide to the fall colors of Vermont's trees

-Page 2 of the fall colors field guide
+Page 2 of Field Guide to the fall colors of Vermont's trees

 The natural History of Fall Colors